Medical/Professional Relations

 Q13: What changes did we make to our rules about considering and providing written explanations about how we consider evidence from MCs and PCs?

-A13: MCs and PCs make evidence we categorize as prior administrative medical findings.
-We will use the same rules for considering and articulating our consideration of prior administrative medical findings as we do for medical opinions, which we discuss above in questions 11 and 12.
+A13: For claims filed on our after March 27, 2017, w e use the same rules for considering and articulating prior administrative medical findings as we do for medical opinions, which we discuss above in questions 11 and 12.

 Q14: What changes did we make to our rules about how we consider decisions from other governmental agencies and nongovernmental entities?